 2.2.2.
 Scenario Mechanisms

-To learn more about this, Susan does an e-learning course on paediatric delirium which allows her to receives a certificate upon completion.
+To learn more about this, Susan does an e-learning course on paediatric delirium which allows her to receive a certificate upon completion.
 This is used as proof that Susan has completed the course and can be put in her professional development portfolio.

 2.3.
 General Public E-Learning